How Nonjudicial Foreclosures Work

 What States Use a Nonjudicial Foreclosure Process?

-If you're facing a nonjudicial foreclosure, it's important to understand the procedures and timeline.
-While the nonjudicial foreclosure process varies from state to state, generally, here's how the nonjudicial foreclosure process works.
+If you're facing a nonjudicial foreclosure, it's also important to understand the procedures and timeline.
+While nonjudicial foreclosure procedures differ from state to state, here's how the process generally works.

-Under federal law, in most cases, the servicer must wait until you are more than 120 days delinquent in payments before starting a foreclosure.
+Under federal law, in most cases, the mortgage servicer (on behalf of the lender) must wait until you are more than 120 days delinquent in payments before starting a foreclosure.
 During these 120 days, you'll get information about various loss mitigation options that might be available.

 If the loan contract requires it, the lender sends a "breach" letter informing you that a foreclosure will begin unless you make up the missed payments, plus costs and interest.
 The letter may be sent during the 120-day preforeclosure period.